-When it comes to life insurance, many people think it’s only necessary for adults who provide financial support for their families.
+Many people think life insurance is only necessary for adults who provide financial support for their families.
 However, purchasing life insurance for children can offer many benefits.

 A life insurance policy for a child is a contract between an insurance company and a parent or guardian who is usually the policyholder.
 In simplest terms, the policy provides a benefit if the insured child passes away to help pay for final expenses.
 There are generally two ways to buy life insurance for a child: